 - you suffer from a condition that makes it difficult for you to cope at home

-- you or the people who normally support you, are struggling to manage your care needs
+- you or the people who support you, are struggling to manage your care needs

 - you want to stay at home and try to be more independent

-Contact Adults’ Health and Care because you may be entitled to support and help from our Reablement and Assessment of Care Team (REACT).
+Contact Adults’ Health and Care because we may be able to offer you support and help.

 What happen when you call us